FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-04-09 16:44:37 Enhancements and Refactorings in GUI Module and Event Management

+- Refactored module: dg_gui_read_only_able_checkbox.py renamed to dg_gui_prepare_window.py
+- Began implementing handling for message_on_gui PyQT signal in src\gui\dg_gui_draw_on_state.py
+- Improved robustness of high-level event management by utilizing MyEventStack.set_busy_start() and MyEventStack.set_ready_dtn() methods
+- Introduced new abstraction layer for Real Tasks in Task Manager to handle exceptions more effectively
+- Enhanced exception handling for improved reliability
+- Extended high-level event management to include core event processing
+- Improved clarity and informativeness of input syntax checks
+- Additionally, successfully resolved a challenging issue in the asyncio-PyQt environment caused by the use of the exec() method, which impacted the event loop mechanism.

+## 2024-04-09 15:02:56 refactor: dg_gui_read_only_able_checkbox.py renamed to dg_gui_prepare_window.py

+The dg_gui_read_only_able_checkbox.py module has been renamed to dg_gui_prepare_window.py, because it contains not only ReadOnlyAbleCheckBox(QCheckBox) but some other classes and function for the Main GUI Window.

 ## 2024-04-05 23:39:47 The first real task of the Task Factory has been created

 We reached a new milestone.